GeorgiosKoukas/autonomous_dilemma/README.md

 # TrolleyScenario NEAT-based Autonomous Vehicle Simulation

-This repository contains a Python script for simulating autonomous vehicle scenarios using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+This repository contains a Python script for producing and simulating autonomous vehicle scenarios using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
 The script utilizes the CARLA simulator for creating realistic scenarios involving pedestrians and obstacles.

 ## Getting Started

 ### Prerequisites
 - [CARLA Simulator](https://carla.org/) installed and running on your machine.
-- Python 3.x installed.
+- Python 3.6.X installed.
 - Required Python packages installed.
 You can install them using the following command:

     ```bash
-    pip install carla pandas neat-python matplotlib
+    pip install carla pandas neat-python matplotlib scipy networkx

 ### Usage